yaxu/pihkal/chapters/300-mini-notation.md

 repeats `b` as additional steps.

 If you write a `!` without a number, it'll simply repeat the previous step.
-So, these are the same:
+So, these three examples all produce exactly the same result:

 ```{.haskell}
  "[a b]!2 c!3"